cappuccino/cappuccino.org/source/cappuccino-release-notes.markdown

 * (44c686f) Fixed: the method `CPView -scrollRectToVisible:` did not behave like in Cocoa.
 * (914a3d7) Fixed: the height of a `CPSegmentedControl` brought in via `nib2cib` was incorrect.
 * (10792c0)(01ba6dd)(fd06844) Fixed: the `keyWindow` and `mainWindow` of the application were not updated when switching from a platform window to another one.
-* (9798b9f)Fixed: the overflow of a `CPPlatformWindow` was not clipped; it was possible to scroll a platform window.
+* (9798b9f) Fixed: the overflow of a `CPPlatformWindow` was not clipped; it was possible to scroll a platform window.
 * (769b379) Fixed: a `CPPopover` closed itself even on a click in another platform window.
 * (6efe563) Fixed: the private method `CPEvent -_initOtherEventWithType:location:modifierFlags:timestamp:windowNumber:context:` did not save the  `windowNumber` provided.
 * (0dad10d) Fixed: notifications `willBecomeActive:` and `didBecomeActive:` were called even if the application was already active.
-These notifications are now also sent when the application just finished to launch.
+These notifications are now also sent when the application just finished launch.
 * (5c2e093) Fixed: notifications `willBecomeActive:`, `didBecomeActive:`, `willResignActive:`, `didResignActive:` were not sent when the application focus was lost or gained.
 * (da15cc4) Fixed: the `nextValidKeyView` calculated by Cappuccino in a `CPScrollView` did not behave as in Cocoa.
-It does now take in account the possibility of scrolling.
+It didn't take the scroll position into consideration.
 * (da15cc4) Fixed: a `CPTextField` could not become first responder when not visible.
-* (136138d)Fixed:  changed `CPTextField` first responder resignation behavior for a non key window `CPWindow`.
+* (136138d) Fixed: incorrect `CPTextField` first responder resignation behavior for a non key window `CPWindow`.
 * (65a379c) Fixed: the textual `CPDatePicker` did not respect the English format.
 * (f822268) Fixed: memory leaks in `CPSplitView` when using a delegate.
 * (a7b6010) Fixed: `CPScrollView -documentVisibleRect` did not return the expected result when the document view was scaled.
 * (9694c7) Fixed: `CPButton -sizeToFit` was broken when calling the method with a new title or a new image.
 * (d6b0fc)(d1e31d) Fixed: when selecting a label through a right click, its selectable state was not taken into consideration.
-* (6fe9da)(923d32) Fixed: `AppKit` unit-tests were not standalone.
+* (6fe9da)(923d32) Fixed: `AppKit` unit-tests were not stand-alone.
 * (5cd25e2) Fixed: type of boolean values lost when parsing a `CPPredicate` format.
 * (6420a51) Fixed: crash when a cell-based `CPTableView` contained a data view that contained an editable `CPTextField`.
-* (655bc39) Fixed: `CPPopover`s were blinking on `Chrome` and `Opera`.
+* (655bc39) Fixed: `CPPopover`s were blinking in Chrome and Opera.
 * (c9e83e0) Fixed: slow drawing on non-retina resolutions due to needless identity transform.
 * (3fcc37e) Fixed: `CPTabView` did not accept the first mouse event when the `CPTabView` was in an unfocused window.
 * (7a0b2c9) Fixed: crash with the `CPRuleEditor` when dragging the first row.